Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 On the contrary, the weakness of K-means are

 1. depends on initials
-2. outliers (noises) will affect to results
+2. outliers (noises) will affect results

 ### Limitations of K-means